PhyPiDAQ/PhyPiDAQ/docs/DevelopersGuide.md

  ```

-Note that sensor-specific interactions with the sensor-driver only occur in the methods `init()` and `acquireData()`.
+Note that sensor-specific interactions with the sensor-driver only occur in the methods `init()`
+and `acquireData()`.
-The interface for the user is very light-weight, and most of the complexity of a given sensor is shielded by the
+The interface for the user is very light-weight, and most of the complexity of a given sensor is shielded by the parameters and options defined in the configuration file.
+Even complex sensors
-parameters and options defined in the configuration file.
-Even complex sensors can thus be easily mastered
+should thus be easily mastered by beginners.
-by beginners.

 In the simple example above, recorded data were simply displayed on the terminal.
-The *PhyPiDAQ* also offers
+The
-modules to display data in real-time as bar-graph, history plot or as a 2d-representation for pairs of (x,y) data.
+*PhyPiDAQ* also offers modules to display data in real-time as a bar-graph, history plot or
-In many cases, an extension of the simple template of the user program shown above will do the job.
-In addition
+as a 2d-representation for pairs of (x,y) data.
+In many cases, an extension of the simple
+template of the user program shown above will do the job.
+In addition to the sensor, a display
-to the sensor, a display method must be initialised and called after acquisition of data.
+method must be initialised and called after acquisition of data.

 ```
         ...